brettle/meteor-accounts-login-state/README.md

 callback that helps determine whether a user has signed up.
 The callback receives a single argument, which is the user record under consideration.
-The callback should set the user's `loginStateSignedUp` property to `true` if the callback can determine that the user has signed up, and `false` callback can determine that the user hasn't signed up.
+The callback should set the user's `loginStateSignedUp` property to `true` if the callback can determine that the user has signed up, and `false` if the callback can determine that the user hasn't signed up.
 If the callback can't determine whether the current user has signed up, it should not change the property.
 It must not change any part of the user record other than the `loginStateSignedUp` property, and future versions of this package might remove such changes.